Question for Bible study groups

 Pharaoh ruled the Egyptians, so he became the focus of Israelite fear and loathing.

 The most famous Pharaoh was the one whom Moses confronted.
 This Pharaoh, possibly Ramses II (see above), was forced to let the great Israelite leader Moses lead the Israelites out of Egypt, and in the Bible story Pharaoh died by drowning in the Sea of Reeds.

 The history behind this is much debated, but it is safe to say that the personality of Ramses II fits the picture of a ruler who would brook no disobedience.

-The Israelites saw Egypt as a sink of iniquity.
-Potiphar’s wife, who tries to seduce Joseph, is Egyptian, and a sophisticated one at that.
-So is Hagar.
+- The spoiled, beautiful wife of Potiphar who tries to seduce Joseph, is Egyptian, and a sophisticated one at that.

 - In the Book of Genesis Joseph’s brothers decide to murder him, but one of them suggests that they sell him to slave dealers instead – dealers who are headed for Egypt.
-The message is clear: bondage in Egypt is only one step up from death.
+The message in this story is clear: bondage in Egypt is only one step up from death.

 ‘At midnight the Lord struck down all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the prisoner who was in the dungeon.
 There was a loud cry in Egypt, for there was not a house without someone dead.’
 (Exodus 12:29)

 Who was Nebuchadnezzar?